Orchestra BioMed (OBIO)

 AI Analysis | Feedback

 Mr. Hochman has served as Chairman and Chief Executive Officer of Orchestra BioMed since May 2018.
-From 2006 to 2019, he was Managing Partner of Orchestra Medical Ventures, an investment firm focused on creating high-impact medical device therapies.
-He also served as President of Accelerated Technologies, Inc., a medical device accelerator company now owned by Orchestra BioMed.
-Mr. Hochman has over 25 years of healthcare entrepreneurial, venture capital, and investment banking experience.
-He was a co-founder and board member of Corbus Pharmaceuticals Holdings, Inc. (NASDAQ: CRBP) from 2013 to 2020.
-Prior to Orchestra Medical Ventures, he was Chief Executive Officer of Spencer Trask Edison Partners, LLC, an investment partnership focused on early-stage healthcare companies, and Managing Director of Spencer Trask Ventures, Inc., where he led financing transactions for over twenty early-stage companies.
-He also served as Chairman of the Board of Motus GI (NASDAQ: MOTS) from December 2016 to April 2023.
+He is also the founder of Orchestra BioMed, Orchestra Medical Ventures, an investment firm focused on creating high-impact medical device therapies, and Accelerated Technologies, Inc., a medical device accelerator company now owned by Orchestra BioMed.
+With over two decades of experience in healthcare entrepreneurship, venture capital, and investment banking, Mr. Hochman was a co-founder of PROLOR Biotech, Inc., which was acquired by Opko Health for over $600 million in 2013.
+He also served as a board advisor of Health Dialog Services Corporation, acquired in 2008 by the British United Provident Association for $750 million.
+Prior to Orchestra Medical Ventures, Mr. Hochman was Chief Executive Officer of Spencer Trask Edison Partners, LLC, an investment partnership focused on early-stage healthcare companies.

 Andrew Taylor, Chief Financial Officer

-Darren R. Sherman, President, Chief Operating Officer, Director and Founder
+Darren R. Sherman, President, Chief Operating Officer and Founder

-William (Bill) Little, Executive Vice President of Corporate Development and Strategy
+Bill Little, Executive Vice President, Corporate Development and Strategy

 AI Analysis | Feedback